 - The order of the slides and how the slides will move from one point to another.

-Content, the words appearing on PowerPoint slides, is a tricky dimension that you should handle with care.
+Content is a trickiest dimension component of your PowerPoint slides.
+You should handle this with care.
+The golden rule here is simple.
 If the audience is reading the slides, then nobody is listening to the speaker.

-Content is all about communication: telling a story, conveying a message, sharing your knowledge and offering a solution.
+Content is all about communication.
+This means telling a story, conveying a message, sharing your knowledge and offering a solution.
 Art, or design, should be inspired by the structure and content created previously.

-Of course, design must have that “wow factor,” however, it should stay relevant to delivering the message.
-In fact, design speaks the most powerful language, the visual language.
-By our nature, we are all much influenced by visuals.
+Of course, design must have that “wow factor,”; however, it should stay relevant to delivering the message.
+Design speaks the most powerful language, the visual language.
+By our nature, we are all influenced by visuals.

 Tips to Make Your PowerPoint Presentation Alive